lwz322/lwz322.github.io/_posts/2018-8-3-Proof of Sample Variance & Sample Covariance.md

 mermaid: true
 chart: true
 toc: true
-tags : math statistic
+tags : Math Statistic Proof
 ---

-I have tried to find a convincible proof for this question but filed,then I referred to the outline of Proof of Sample Variance in Wikipedia,and tried to write a convincing proof of sample covariance and its necessary precondition.
+I have tried to find a convincible proof for this question but filed,then I referred to the outline of Sample Variance'proof in Wikipedia,and tried to write a convincing proof of sample covariance and its necessary precondition.

-Besides,I have to thanks for my roomate,who point out some mistake in the following proof
+Besides,I have to thanks my roomate,who pointed out some mistakes in this proof
 <!--more-->
-# Proof of Sample Variance & Sample Covariance

 ## Unbiased Estimator